 Eurozine organises editorial collaborations, runs workshops for professional exchange of knowledge, monitors funding opportunities for cultural journals, supports translations, and conducts research on the cultural journals sector.
 Find below a list of our ongoing and planned network-focused activities.

-Eurozine is the network of European cultural journals that links 78 partner journals in 33 countries as well as associated publications and institutions.
+Eurozine is the network of European cultural journals that links 90 cultural journals and associates in 35 countries.
 Eurozine is also an online magazine that publishes outstanding articles from the network – with additional translations – as well as its own articles on culture and politics.
 The network facilitates communication and perspectives that extend beyond linguistic and geographic barriers, offering an international readership a Europe-wide overview of themes and discussions and enabling communication and exchange between partners.
 In this way, Eurozine has for decades successfully provided a public space for transnational debates.

 European Meeting of Cultural Journals

-On 2-4 November 2018, Vienna will host the 29th European Meeting of Cultural Journals.
+On 2-4 November 2018, Vienna hosted the 29th European Meeting of Cultural Journals.

-To mark the 35th anniversary since the first European Meeting of Cultural Journals in 1983, and the 20th anniversary since the launch of Eurozine, we are coming ‘home’ to Vienna.
+We marked the 35th anniversary since the first European Meeting of Cultural Journals in 1983, and the 20th anniversary since the launch of Eurozine.
+Read about the meeting here.

 Collaborative Focal Points

-Eurozine invites its partner journals and associates to contribute to collaborative focal points published in Eurozine as well as participating journals.
+Eurozine invites its partner journals and associates to contribute to collaborative focal points published in Eurozine and in participating journals.